mohitjain/mohitjain/_posts/2012-12-21-8-collections-in-backbone-js-learning-backbone-js.md

 <!--more-->

-## Another way of adding data in collection
+## Another way of adding data to collection

-Another way to adding data in collections is:
+Another way to adding data to collections is:

 {% highlight javascript %}

 // Person Model
 var Person = Backbone.Model.extend({
     defaults: {
         name: 'Guest User',
         age: 30,
         occupation: 'worker'
     }
 });

 // A List of People
 var PeopleCollection = Backbone.Collection.extend({
     model: Person
 });

 // The View for a Person
 var PersonView = Backbone.View.extend({
     tagName: 'li',

     template: _.template( $('#personTemplate').html()),

     initialize: function(){
         this.render();
     },

     render: function(){
         this.$el.html( this.template(this.model.toJSON()));
     }
 });

 var peopleCollection = new PeopleCollection([
     {
         name: 'Mohit Jain',
         age: 26
     },
     {
         name: 'Taroon Tyagi',
         age: 25,
         occupation: 'web designer'
     },
     {
         name: 'Rahul Narang',
         age: 26,
         occupation: 'Java Developer'
     }
 ]);
 {% endhighlight %}

 So you can loop over it.
-Do so many things as collections has so much data stored in it with respect to model objects.
-It may seem like we can store in the form of array but collections have their collections view and that make them pretty powerful.
-Lets talk about collection views in next lesson and that will help you to understand the importance of collections.
+Do so many things as collections have so much data stored in it on model objects.
+It may seem like we can store in the form of the array but collections have their collections view, and that makes them pretty powerful.
+Let's talk about collection views in next lesson, and that will help you to understand the importance of collections.

 ***

 ## Source code

 If you are facing any issues.
-Checkout the source code files at [github](https://github.com/mohitjain/learning_basics_backbone "Source Code for the post").
+Check out the source code files at [github](https://github.com/mohitjain/learning_basics_backbone "Source Code for the post").
 I will be creating more and more directories in the same repo regarding each post.
-Still if you have any doubts you can comment on the blog post itself and I will try to reply back asap.
+Still, if you have any doubts you can comment on the blog post itself, and I will try to reply back asap.